tarantool/doc/doc/reference/interactive_console.rst

     Keep in mind that ``CTRL+C`` shortcut will shut Tarantool down if there is any currently running command in the console.
+    The :ref:`SIGINT <admin-server_signals>` signal stops the instance running in a daemon mode.